jbalerna/SESYNC_JustWater/README.md

     + How to create variables accounting for stream location as a confounding variable (e.g., miles of stream in a given area)
     + How do we adjust for sociodemographic change (e.g., what happens before and after restoration projects are completed)?
     + What are appropriate time lags to consider?
-    + What environmental justice variables can be extract from the data available (e.g., key stakeholders?)
+    + What environmental justice variables can be extracted from the data available (e.g., key stakeholders?)
-* More advanced mapping of these questions
+* More advanced mapping and analysis of these questions

 **Project Abstract:**